Dress Shoes for Overpronation

 • The Peony has a low-block heel for stability and sophistication.

-• The leather dress sandal has a podiatrist design footbed to provide stability and cushion.
+• The leather dress sandal features a podiatrist-designed footbed to provide stability and cushion.

 3